 Apply conditioner all over your hair from root to tip, then use a fine tooth comb to comb through your mane.
 Credit: @hair_by_demii

 Once you’ve washed your conditioner out, follow up with a clarifying shampoo, such as the TRESemmé Cleanse & Replenish Deep Cleansing Shampoo.

 Make sure to really massage the product into your scalp with your fingertips to remove any stubborn traces of glitter, as well as product build-up from any heat protection or styling products you used to get your party look.

 5. Use a treatment

 The TONI&GUY Damage Repair Mask is an intensive conditioner for hair that’s been subject to heat and styling, helping to strengthen your mane and leaving it feeling really soft.

 6. Try something different!

 Wish there was an easier way?
-If you really can’t face the removal process, you could always try using another method to get your festival hair on point.
+If you really can’t face the removal process, you could always try using another method to get your glitter hair on point.

 The VO5 Rebel Rose and Cosmic Gold Shimmers are a more subtle alternative to chunkier glitters and as they’re so fine, they give a more subtle result, too.
-Our favourite part, though, is that they come in a handy dabber format so there’re no worries about there being a glitter explosion in your camping bag!
+Our favourite part, though, is that they come in a handy dabber format so there’re no worries about there being a glitter explosion all over your dressing table!